Somanathan-R/EconomicAnalysis/README.md

-Economic analysis done using FRED Api
+Economic analysis performed using data obtained from FRED